Nathhill92/projects/AWS Well-Architected Labs/Security/100&200/README.md

  * ex.
 Slow loris - flood of legitimate, valid HTTP requests to saturate your network
  * these attacks are about attacking the application itself, not the network

+## AWS Certificate Manager - Request Public Certificate

+* Short lab
+* Good to know that AWS offers this service - providing Public Certificates for your owned domains

+## CloudFront for Web Application

 # 100 Level